‘We’re still standing’: History of Britain’s oldest farm shop run by four family generation

 To take care of the chickens, he decided to buy a piece of land and ended up with his own herd of cattle, which he used to supply the butchery and sold the ingredients.

-The current partner at Hinchcliffe’s, Simon Hirst, 53, is the grandson of Charles.
+The current partner at Hinchliffe’s, Simon Hirst, 53, is the grandson of Charles.

 “It was my grandfather who really changed everything,” he said.